cloudinary-community/next-cloudinary/README.md

 #### Installation

-This project is using [yarn](https://yarnpkg.com/) as a way to manage dependencies and workspaces.
+This project is using [pnpm](https://pnpm.io/) as a way to manage dependencies and workspaces.

 With the project cloned, install the dependencies from the root of the project with:

 ```
-yarn install
+pnpm install
 ```

 #### Configuration